geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 What, a Steam gift?

 **Geohot** [00:53:59]
-Um...
+Um..
 Oh, uh, do you want to say something?
 For the Sieds Lykles?

 **Geohot** [00:54:04]